UnionOfRAD/specs/draft/visual-identity.md

 ## Logo

 The text is aligned on the height of the most right corner of the pyramid.
 The symbol reaches into the kerf of the text.
-Within a text only context `∆ Lithium` can be used to imitate the logo.
+Within a text only context `∆ li3` can be used to imitate the logo.